microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

     env.close()
     ```

-    You should be seeing something similar to this one:
+    You should be seeing something similar to this image:

     ![non-balancing cartpole](images/cartpole-nobalance.gif)

 1. During simulation, we need to get observations in order to decide how to act.
-In fact, `step` function returns us back current observations, reward function, and the `done` flag that indicates whether it makes sense to continue the simulation or not: (code block 4)
+In fact, the step function returns current observations, a reward function, and the done flag that indicates whether it makes sense to continue the simulation or not: (code block 4)

     ```python
     env.reset()